glpi-project/doc-agent/source/plugins/test-server-plugin.rst

 ::

+   # By default, a plugin is always disabled unless "disabled" is set to "no" or "0".
+   # You can uncomment the following line or set it in included configuration file
+   # at the end of this configuration
-    disabled = yes
+   #disabled = no

    #configtest = test

    #port = 62355

    # You should create and define you specific parameter in the following
    # included configuration file to override any default.
    # For example just set "disabled = no" in it to enable the plugin
    include "server-test-plugin.local"

 ``disabled``
    Can be set to "no" to enable the plugin.
 (By default: yes)